AzmtMrzbkv/Movie-Recommendation-System/Milestone4/cse364-project/README.md

 <!-- COPY FROM MILESTONE3-->
+# MOVIE RECOMMENDATION PROGRAM.
-# This is the third project of CSE36401 course
+## This is the project of team SEbeasts

-## Algorithm Overview
+## Overview

-The Milestone 3 (part 1) project proposes a Top-10 Movie Recommendation System based on User's Age, Gender, Occupation and Favorite Genres.
+This project proposes a Movie Recommendation System based on User's Personal Data and Requested Favorite Genres.
+Our goal is to provide quality service to find the film you are interested in.
+Whole process of building webservice completed solely on the enthusiasm of 3 members.

+Here the

-The suggested Algorithm works as follows:
+The principle of code and backend algorithms works as follows:

 1. An input is parsed into a Gender, Age and Occupation (GAO) triplet and compared with the data in users.dat file.